ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/ccber/update3.md

 While our data transformation is less practical to understanding how degree of specialization affects specialist labels, it does allow us to further separate the clusters.
 We hope to make more transformations like these to best understand how labels of generalists or specialists are assigned, and whether it is a consistent qualifier.

+### Using Fowler specialists as training data for GloBI